anthonyrisinger/cga/9/cga+14.md

 *Response*: This is a penetrating and accurate criticism.
 While GA can model physical systems that have entropic properties, the concept of entropy itself—and related information measures—don't emerge naturally from the geometric product or multivector structure.
 This absence is particularly striking given information theory's growing importance in physics, from black hole thermodynamics to quantum information.

 This gap suggests that a complete description of reality might require synthesis of both geometric and information-theoretic principles.
-GA provides half the story—the geometric structure of physical laws—but may need augmentation with information-theoretic concepts to capture the full picture.
-Current research exploring connections between geometric and information theories (like information geometry) might eventually bridge this gap, but presently it represents a genuine limitation of the framework.
+GA provides half the story—the geometric structure of physical laws—but fundamentally cannot capture the information-theoretic aspects that may be equally essential.
+Current research exploring connections between geometric and information theories (like information geometry) might eventually bridge this gap, but presently it represents a genuine paradigm boundary, not merely a technical limitation.

 The absence of native information-theoretic concepts in GA might reflect a deeper truth: geometry and information could be complementary aspects of reality, each capturing features the other misses.
 Just as wave-particle duality required accepting complementary descriptions, a complete physics might require both geometric and informational perspectives.